TLS Version Compatibility Upgrade¶

-Jitterbit Harmony supports Transport Layer Security (TLS) 1.2 encryption, with backward compatibility with TLS 1.1 and TLS 1.0.
+Jitterbit Harmony supports Transport Layer Security (TLS) 1.2 encryption, with limited backward compatibility with TLS 1.1 and TLS 1.0.

 These are the minimum Jitterbit versions that support TLS 1.2 and instructions for upgrading: